jckuester/awsrm/README.md

 the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)
 of `doing only one thing and doing it well`:

-It simplifies deleting over [250 supported AWS resource types](#supported-resources) across multiple accounts and regions.
+It simplifies deleting over [250 AWS resource types](#supported-resources) across multiple accounts and regions.

-Like other Unix-like tools, `awsrm` reveals its full power when combining it (via pipes) with other tools, such as [`awsls`](https://github.com/jckuester/awsls) for listing AWS resources and `grep` for filtering by resource attributes.
+Like other Unix-like tools, `awsrm` reveals its full power when combining it via pipes with other tools, such as [`awsls`](https://github.com/jckuester/awsls) for listing AWS resources and `grep` for filtering by resource attributes.